Start your savings with engine block heater controllers

 Program Changes for Rocky Mountain Power Wattsmart® Business – Utah

-Program changes proposed for Rocky Mountain Power Wattsmart® Business effective July 11.
-Watch our video or read below for more details.
+Program changes proposed for Rocky Mountain Power Wattsmart® Business effective July 11, 2025.

 Wattsmart® Business is always looking for ways to improve our program and make it easier for you to serve your customers with the best products and incentives.
 Our program evolves as technology changes and we gain insights from experience.
 Rocky Mountain Power is proposing updates to the Wattsmart Business program in Utah that, if approved, will be effective July 11, 2025.
 We’ll have new approaches for lighting pathways, new construction/major renovation and non-lighting incentives.